 10 Different Types of Skunks

 Skunks have a very long love/hate relationship with humans.
-Considered a symbol of love in some cultures and a dreaded pest in others, it’s no wonder modern American culture tends to hate the skunk but also once had a cartoon skunk character named Pepé Le Pew who loved to flirt but was afraid of aggressive females.
+Considered a symbol of love in some cultures and a dreaded pest in others, it’s no wonder modern North America tends to hate all types of skunks in one breath.
+And in the other breath, they once treasured Pepé Le Pew, the skunk who loved to flirt but was terrified of aggressive females.

 In Native American cultures, the skunk has many different roles.
 For example, some nations considered the skunk to be a monster or the source of evil magic.
 Others honored the skunk as a symbol of respect or defense of the family.
 The Cherokee Nation even considered the skunk to have medicinal value.